Three poems sits upon the page.

 Because they hurt, because they’re mine.

-For words are more than simple strokes.
+For words are more than ink on page.

 So let them rest, and let them go.